guitarrapc/DotfilesLinker/README.md

 $ DotfilesLinker --force=y
 ```

+## How It Works

+DotfilesLinker creates symbolic links based on your dotfiles repository structure:

+- Dotfiles in the root directory → linked to `$HOME`
+- Files in the `HOME` directory → linked to the corresponding path in `$HOME`
+- Files in the `ROOT` directory → linked to the corresponding path in the root directory (`/`) (Linux and macOS only)

 ## Installation

 Download the latest binary from the [GitHub Releases page](https://github.com/guitarrapc/DotfilesLinker/releases) and place it in a directory that is in your PATH.